TailonR/Homework2/README.md

 # Solution to Homework2 CS411 UAF
 This solution finds the optimal solution to the problem via exhaustive search

-This project was developed in Clion
+This project was developed in Clion.
-The solution consists of two files build.cpp and build.hpp The test file is build_test.cpp
+The solution consists of two files build.cpp and build.hpp.
+The test file is build_test.cpp.

 # The Problem
 As stated in the Assignment_Instructions, the goal is to find the combination of